cefleet/cefleet-teaching-notes/Programming-102/2-iterate-through-lists.md

     - have a number in front of the printed name.

 2. Using a for loop, re-do the above exercise.
-    - (hint) you still need to create a variable that is incrimented.
+    - (hint) you still need to create a variable that is incremented.

 3. Create a program that will add the values of a list of numbers, and then print out the results.
     - (hint) You will need to create a variable to hold the current value.